 If I lived in Portland, I probably wouldn’t save much money.
 This is because if I wasn’t spending it on food and beer, I would go shopping.
 Oregon is home to tax-free shopping, which made this budget shopper do a little dance.
 Pioneer Place downtown has the major stores like H&M, Forever 21, Macy’s and Nordstrom.
 Or you can get the train across the bridge to the Lloyd Center, which is the city’s mall and has the usual suspects.
 Hawthorne Boulevard is vintage shopping heaven where you can buy wares to fit in with the local hipsters a.k.a half the population.

 Although the downtown area is great to walk in, you need to get out to see the other sides when you visit Portland.
 Head north into the Pearl District and visit my heaven, Powell’s City of Books.
 If I lived in Portland this would be where you would find me.
-Powell’s is the biggest new and used book-store worldwide.
-I loved the gift section, the travel area and the fact the books weren’t over-priced.
-Because it offered new and used reads I was able to pick up five used novels for under $35, which is a bargain for this bookworm.
-But you don’t have to buy anything, just browse, find new titles to download onto your Kindle or pick up a cute postcard to send home.
-Just be swept away by the power of Powell.
+Powell’s is the world’s biggest new and used bookstore.
+The gift section and travel area are fantastic and the books aren’t overpriced.

 I would also recommend getting out into nature.
-We did a half-day tour, which took us to a fish hatchery, three different waterfalls in the Columbia River Gorge and to Vista House.
+We did a half-day tour, which took us to a fish hatchery, three different waterfalls in the Columbia River Gorge, and to Vista House.
 But if you have a car, I would recommend taking off by yourself and go exploring.
-We were there on Easter Sunday and it seemed all of Oregon was, too.
+We were there on Easter Sunday and it seemed all of Oregon was too.
 There were cars everywhere with people hiking up the different trails or having lunch beside Multnomah Falls.
 It is worth it though.
-The waterfalls and greenery is beautiful, there is no other word to describe it.
+The waterfalls and greenery are beautiful; very Pacific Northwest.

 Portland stole my heart and made me feel at home.
 So if you are deciding where to go in the United States, please visit Portland for me.